leftstick/generator-es6-angular/README.md

 Open [http://localhost:8080](http://localhost:8080) to watch the released version.

-## Execute unit-test ##

-Move the root of the created project.

-Run `gulp test` to execute all unit-test cases.

-> I've only implemented few references, if you'd like to write more unit-test cases, follow the reference would be a good idea

 ## note ##

 If you'd like to add [jquery](http://jquery.com/) as replacement of `jqLite`, you have to modify the `webpack.config.dev.js` and `webpack.config.prod.js` with following plugin added: